-- (b) The IRS shall consider improvements to the way it collects data on nonprofit government revenue on its Form 990, Return of Organization Exempt from Income Tax, in order to increase the utility and clarity of Form 990 information.
-The IRS will also consider improving public access to 990 e-filed data; - (c) The IRS shall seek input from the nonprofit sector, consider, and publicly release policies to increase appropriate oversight of the nonprofit sector and protect it from abuse; - (d) The Department of Commerce's Bureau of Economic Analysis will consider the creation of a yearly or biennial Satellite Account on Nonprofit and Related Institutions and Volunteer Work within its national accounts program; - (e) The Office of Management and Budget should solicit information from all relevant federal agencies that collect data on the charitable and nonprofit sectors and direct these agencies to include disaggregated statistics about the sector in all published reports and publicly available tables and datasets; and - (f) Given the benefits of increased accuracy and fairness of government data to the sector more broadly, and due to the wide range of government data and algorithms that affect how nonprofits are able to serve their communities, the Office of Management and Budget and relevant federal agencies shall conduct an impact assessment of how government data collection and algorithm use and accuracy may have a discriminatory or disparate impact on nonprofit issues or communities they serve, particularly marginalized populations.
+(b) The IRS shall consider improvements to the way it collects data on nonprofit government revenue on its Form 990, Return of Organization Exempt from Income Tax, in order to increase the utility and clarity of Form 990 information.
+The IRS will also consider improving public access to 990 e-filed data;

+(c) The Department of Commerce's Bureau of Economic Analysis will consider the creation of a yearly or biennial Satellite Account on Nonprofit and Related Institutions and Volunteer Work within its national accounts program;

+(d) The Office of Management and Budget should solicit information from all relevant federal agencies that collect data on the charitable and nonprofit sectors and direct these agencies to include disaggregated statistics, where they are already collected, about the sector in all published reports and publicly available tables and datasets;

+(e) Given the benefits of increased accuracy and fairness of government data to the sector more broadly, and due to the wide range of government data and algorithms that affect how nonprofits are able to serve their communities, the Office of Management and Budget and relevant federal agencies shall conduct an impact assessment of how government data collection and algorithm use and accuracy may have a discriminatory or disparate impact on nonprofit issues or communities they serve, particularly marginalized populations; and

+(f) No provision of this Executive Order shall be construed to require measures that would increase data collection burdens on nonprofits regarding their finances, operations, donors, or the populations they serve.